 Late the next night, one of the spaceport's automated luggage carts slowed to a stop near the unloading zone of the Blue Horizon's closed bay door.
 A shadow detached itself from the back of the cart and then padded quietly to the ship's airlock.
 The cart pulled away after a pre-programmed wait and then headed toward its next destination.

-Samantha flipped open a flush panel, tapped in her passcode, and then the main outer hatch pulled into the hull by several inches to split apart, its twin panels disappearing in opposite directions.
+Samantha flipped open a flush panel, tapped in her passcode, and then the main outer hatch pulled into the hull to split apart, its twin panels disappearing in opposite directions.
 The inner compression door was open, but she hesitated before going through.
 She peered around the corner slowly and then studied the empty cargo deck, but there was no one in sight.
 She didn't want to have to explain her clothing and makeup to anyone on the crew, but the cavernous compartment was quiet.
 She ran as lightly as she could toward the lift door after she had closed the hatch behind her.

 She repeated her cautious look around the corner of the lift door when it opened on the crew deck, but as before, no one was in sight.
 She could hear voices coming from the galley at the aft curve of the circular corridor.
 She walked quickly to the door to her cabin and then let herself in.

 Once inside with the lights on, the Border collie stepped into the restroom and peered at herself in the mirror.
 Black powdered dye had transformed her monochrome face and throat to solid black.
 She pulled a hood back from her head and then removed the grease-stained, gray work coveralls she had been wearing over her undergarments.
 She undressed completely and turned on the faucet to the shower.
 While she waited for the water to heat up, she studied herself in the mirror.
 The white fur of her belly and chest stopped abruptly at shoulder level.
 She hoped the dye powder would wash out easily enough.
 Once she was clean, she would join the others in the galley and mingle with the growing crew.